JellyApple102/tree-sitter-dfraw/README.md

 Feel free to change the highlight groups set by `highlights.scm`.
 I have found that some colors schemes use the same or similar colors for different groups.
 I have set them to what I like best using the [tokyonight](https://github.com/folke/tokyonight.nvim) theme.

+Use `:highlight` to view your current highlight groups and colors.